jesseky/split-limit/README.md

 > and if separator regexp contains groups, the last parameter `options` will decide how to treat submatches
 >#### *limit* `Integer` (Optional)
 > Optional Integer specifying a limit on the number of splits to be found,
-> unlike String.prototype.split(), it will only split `limit-1` times, normally it will return limit size array of substrings.
+> unlike String.prototype.split(), it will only split `limit-1` times (if limit is >= 1), normally it will return limit size array of substrings.
-> if not set or set to null, is equivalent to String.prototype.split()
+> if not set or set to null or set to isNaN, is equivalent to String.prototype.split()
+> if set to <= 0, it will split all matched.(means there is no limited)
 >#### *options* `Object`  (Optional)
 >decides to ignore or keep submatches while separator is a regexp and contains groups.
 > if options is not been set or set to {isKeepSubmatches: false}, then submatches will be dropped. like php/golang does.